LS | Lisa Stern

 3. Red Flag Laws

-Michigan legislators recently introduced a series of gun violence prevention bills, which Governor Gretchen Whitmer has since signed into law.
-These so-called “red flag laws” go into effect on February 13, 2024.
+In recent years, Michigan legislators passed a series of gun violence prevention bills, which Governor Gretchen Whitmer has since signed into law.
+These so-called “red flag laws” went into effect on Feb.
+13, 2024.
+Attorney Lisa D. Stern has tracked the evolution of these laws and how they will impact her clients.
 Here’s what you need to know about the new laws.

 What Is A Red Flag Law?